Mississippi State fires coach Joe Moorhead after 2 seasons

 Mississippi State fired Joe Moorhead after just two seasons Friday, making the unusual decision to dismiss a coach after a bowl game.

-This season, Mississippi State (6-7) made it to the postseason with a one-point victory against rival Mississippiin the regular-season finale.
+This season, with a rebuilding team, Mississippi State (6-7) made it to the postseason with a one-point victory against rival Mississippi in the regular-season finale.
 The Bulldogs then lost 38-28 to Louisville in the Music City Bowl.

-“In this case, it goes a little bit beyond just wins and losses, although I want to state for sure that wins and losses matter,” athletic director John Cohen said at a news conference.
-“There were some other issues at stake that we had to consider.”

-The firing comes four days after the Music City Bowl loss.
-Leading up to that game, there were reports of a post-practice fight between freshman quarterback Garrett Shrader and starting linebacker Willie Gay that left Shrader injured.

-Moorhead didn’t confirm a fight or details of Shrader’s injury, but did say before the bowl game that the two players had spoken to each other and the issue was addressed internally.
-Shrader had been slated to start, but did not play against Louisville.

-“Is it the (only) factor?
-No,” Cohen said regarding how much of an impact the reports of a fight had on his decision.
-“But it is a factor, one of several factors.”
+”It is clear the time has come to change the leadership of our football program,” Mississippi State President Mark Keenum said in a statement. ”Coach Moorhead is a good man, and I have nothing but respect for him.
+I sincerely wish the very best for him and his wonderful family.”

-Cohen said associate head coach Tony Hughes will serve as interim head coach while the school searches for a permanent successor.
-Cohen said he would hire a search firm “to get us some background information” but added that the search firm would “have no bearing on candidates or decisions to be made.”
+Athletic director John Cohen said associate head coach Tony Hughes will serve as interim head coach while the school searches for a permanent successor.

-During the news conference, Cohen discussed the attributes he’s seeking in selecting a coach.

-“It’s going to have to start with discipline,” Cohen said.
-“It’s going to have to start with having a hard edge.
-It’s going to start with helping student-athletes grow both on and off the field.
-It’s going to start with somebody who has a passion for Mississippi State specifically.”
+”We look forward to finding an outstanding leader both on and off the field who connects with our Bulldog student-athletes, coaches and fans to the fullest,” Cohen said in a statement.

+Keenum said the school is looking for a coach who will ”demonstrably reflect our shared expectations for a consistently competitive football team that displays discipline, pride, and preparation in all facets of the program.”

 The coaching change will be the 18th in the Football Bowl Subdivision this season, fourth in the Southeastern Conference – after none last season – and third in the SEC West.
 All the previous FBS openings were filled before the start of the early national signing period for high school recruits on Dec.
 18.